wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-modify-filter/includes/2-modify-filter-context.md

 In this example, the FILTER function filters all rows of the Product table that are in filter context.
 Each row for a product where its list price exceeds double its standard cost is displayed as a row of the filtered table.
 Therefore, the **Revenue** measure is evaluated for all products that are returned by the FILTER function.

 All filter expressions that are passed in to the CALCULATE function are table filter expressions.
 A Boolean filter expression is a shorthand notation to improve the writing and reading experience.
-Internally, Power BI translates Boolean filter expressions to table filter expressions, which is how it translates your **Revenue Red** measure definition.
+Internally, Microsoft Power BI translates Boolean filter expressions to table filter expressions, which is how it translates your **Revenue Red** measure definition.

 ```dax
 Revenue Red =